 R&D is the necessary and initial phase of any process leading to technological innovation or market expansion.
-Research embodies a long-term vision of a company and its strategy when innovation operates more in a short-term economic model of the company.
+Research embodies a company's long-term vision and its strategy when innovation operates more in a short-term economic model of the company.

 The experience and the knowledge accumulated by the companies due to R&D activities enhance innovation for any given company.
-At the end of the day, the investment in market Research will allow the companies to gain in technology and future capabilities than would be eventually convertible into new products, processes, and services.
-Some of the gains of Research and Development are
+At the end of the day, market research investment will allow the companies to gain in technology and future capabilities that would be eventually convertible into new products, processes, and services.
+Some of the gains of Research and Development are -

-If the companies are conducting their R&D activities to reduce manufacturing cost and improve the system, it provides them with the solutions with less costly processes to manufacture the product and therefore provide more competing priced to the customers or increase their profit margin.
+If the companies are conducting their R&D activities to reduce manufacturing costs and improve the system, it provides them with the solutions with less costly processes to manufacture the product and therefore provide more competing prices to the customers or increase their profit margin.

-Talented and skilled ones are also attracted to innovative companies doing exciting things and providing exciting opportunities.
+Talented and skilled ones are also attracted via recruitment to innovative companies doing exciting things and providing exciting opportunities.
 With R&D activities, the companies will attract several qualified candidates to join.